lackos/Disaster_Tweet_Classifier-NLP-/README.md

 [https://www.kaggle.com/c/nlp-getting-started]
 ## About
-This objective of this competition is to use NLP methods to determine if a tweet is about a natural disaster or not, a two class classification problem.
+This objective of this competition is to use NLP methods to determine if a tweet is about a natural disaster or not (a two class classification problem).
 A large training data set of ~ 7000 tweets is supplied and a testing set for submission.
 ## Requirements
 ##### Plotting